profectus-engine/profectus-docs/docs/guide/recipes/prestige.md

 }));
 ```

-Keep in mind `points` here refers to `prestige.points` since it's within the `prestige` layer.
+In this case, `points` refers to `prestige.points`, as it's within the `prestige` layer.

 ## Create a reset button

-Next let's create a button that will perform the reset and generate points.
-We'll create a clickable, like so:
+Next, create a button that will perform the reset and generate points.
+Create a clickable like this:

 ```ts
 const convertButton = createClickable(() => ({